-- at section address ranges must not overlap, unless the overlapping sections are placed in different overlay regions. - at sections are not permitted in position independent execution regions. - You must not reference the linker-defined symbols \$\$Base, \$\$Limit and \$\$Length of an at section. - at sections must not be used in Base Platform Application Binary Interface (BPABI) executables and BPABI dynamically linked libraries (DLLs). - at sections must have an address that is a multiple of their alignment. - at sections ignore any +FIRST or +LAST ordering constraints.
+- at section address ranges must not overlap, unless the overlapping sections are placed in different overlay regions. - at sections are not permitted in position independent execution regions. - You must not reference the linker-defined symbols \$\$Base, \$\$Limit and \$\$Length of an at section. - at sections must not be used in System V (SysV) and Base Platform Application Binary Interface (BPABI) executables and BPABI dynamically linked libraries (DLLs). - at sections must have an address that is a multiple of their alignment. - at sections ignore any +FIRST or +LAST ordering constraints.

-7.2.6 Placement of at sections at a specific address on page 7-119.
-7.2.6 Placement of at sections at a specific address on page 7-119.
+7.2.6 Placement of at sections at a specific address on page 7-132.